 1.1 The National Library of Wales, as a corporate body, is the Data Controller under the Act and the Library's Council, as the governing body of the Library, is ultimately responsible for implementation.
 However, each Department has appointed Departmental Data Protection Coordinators, to whom, in the first instance, internal enquiries relating to the holding of personal data should be referred.

-1.2 The Library's Data Protection Officer (DPO), who is the named contact with the Information Commissioner, is Mr Arwel Jones, Director of Public Services, telephone 01970 632801, e-mail address: email@example.com.
+1.2 The Library's Data Protection Officer (DPO), who is the named contact with the Information Commissioner, is Dr Aled Gruffydd Jones, Chief Executive and Librarian, telephone 01970 632805, e-mail address: email@example.com.
 The Rights and Information Manager will be the Deputy Data Protection Officer.
 The DPO will ensure that the Library's Data Protection Registration is kept up to date, based on information received from the Departmental Data Protection Coordinators.

 1.3 The DPO is responsible for keeping the policy up to date with the assistance of the Information Compliance Committee, an internal committee established to implement the requirements of the Act.
 The DPO is also responsible for producing an annual report on data protection implementation within the Library.